 - Upgrade risks.
-Platform upgrades usually require to upgrade the testing tool as well.
-This runs compatibility risks and increases costs.
-Some producers even introduce support of a higher platform version with a significant delay from the platform release which poses a schedule risk as well.
+Platform upgrades usually require an upgrade of the testing tool as well, which in turn causes compatibility risks, and increases costs.
+Some producers even introduce support of a higher platform version with a significant delay from the platform release, which poses a schedule risk as well.

 - Higher qualification requirements on test engineers.
-Both testing and programming experience is usually necessary.
-This may or may not increase automation costs.
+Both testing and programming experience is usually necessary, and this commonly increases automation costs.

 Verification is usually performed through image comparison methods, such as image search or object recognition.